Active Substance: dibotermin alfa

 What is the risk associated with Inductos?

-The most common side effects with Inductos (seen in more than 1 patient in 10) are neuralgia (nerve pain) when used in spine surgery and localised infection when used in tibia fracture surgery.
+The most common side effects with Inductos (seen in more than 1 patient in 10) are radiculopathic events (problems occurring at or near the root of the nerve, along the spine, resulting in pain, weakness, numbness, or difficulty controlling specific muscles) when used in spine surgery, and localised infection when used in tibia fracture surgery.
 The most severe side effect is localised oedema (swelling at the surgery site) when used in upper spine (neck) surgery.
-For the full list of all side effects reported with Inductos, see the Package Leaflet.
+For the full list of all side effects reported with Inductos, see the package leaflet.

 - patients who are still growing;